Trip Tips: Scaling Cabo Verde's volcanic ridges

 Most of the population is mixed race, a legacy of the strict colonial policy of primogeniture that left many whites landless and with a similar social ranking as freed blacks, referred to as “branco de dinheros” (white from having money).

-Reuters used travel agency Nobai, which can organize treks across the island and home stays with locals who prepare dishes such as the hearty Cachupa stew made with green bananas and manioc. (www.cap-vert-trekking.com/?lang=en)
+Reuters used travel agency Nobai, which can organise treks across the island and home stays with locals who prepare dishes such as the hearty Cachupa stew made with green bananas and manioc. (www.cap-vert-trekking.com/?lang=en)

 Or stay in the charming Aldeia Manga ecolodge in the lush Paul valley with its natural swimming pool and explore on your own. (www.aldeia-manga.com/en/)